ToniMak70/deep-learning-challenge/README.md

 * Copy Files Into a Repository

 ### Step-1: Preprocess the Data
-In this step I'll use my knowledge of Pandas and scikit-learn’s `StandardScaler()`, to preprocess the dataset, following the instructions outlined below for the initial model called `nn2layer.ipynb`.
-These steps prepare the data for __Step 2__, where I'll compile, train, and evaluate the neural network model.
+In this step I'll use my knowledge of Pandas and scikit-learn’s `StandardScaler()`, to preprocess the dataset, following the instructions outlined below for the initial model called `Alphabet_2layer.ipynb`.
+These steps prepare the data for Step 2, where I'll compile, train, and evaluate the neural network model.

 Start by uploading the starter file to Google Colab, then using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.
 1) Read in the `charity_data.csv` to a Pandas DataFrame, and be sure to identify the following in your dataset: